Insurance discovery checks

 It's unlikely for the insurance discovery process to take more than a few minutes, so it's rare to have to poll the asynchronous endpoint more than once.
 However, if you receive a PENDING status, you can poll the endpoint immediately again, and continue this polling process until the status changes to COMPLETE.

-Note that you should only expect to retrieve checks submitted within the last 24 hours.
+Note that you can only expect to retrieve checks submitted within the last 24 hours.
 After 24 hours, the results may no longer be available.